Jorge Gutierrez (he/him/él)

-He is the founder of Familia: Trans Queer Liberation Movement, a national LGBTQ Latina/o organization focused on organizing and advocacy on the diverse issues impacting the trans and queer Latina/o community in the United States.
-In addition, he has co-founded various organizations focused on social justice for the LGBTQ and immigrant communities: DeColores Queer Orange County, the California Immigrant Youth Justice Alliance (CIYJA), and the founder of the Queer Undocumented Immigrant Project (QUIP).
+Jorge Gutierrez is an UndocuQueer activist born in Nayarit, Mexico, and was raised in Santa Ana, California.
+He is a graduate of the California State University, Fullerton with a Bachelor’s Degree in English.
+He is the founder of Familia: Trans Queer Liberation Movement, a national LGBTQ Latinx organization focused on organizing and advocacy on the diverse issues impacting the trans and queer Latinx community in the United States.
+In addition, he has co-founded various organizations focused on social justice for the LGBTQ and immigrant communities: DeColores Queer Orange County, the California Immigrant Youth Justice Alliance (CIYJA), and is the founder of the Queer Undocumented Immigrant Project (QUIP).

 Jennicet Gutiérrez is a transgender Latina organizer from México.
 She was born in Tuxpan, Jalisco.
 She is an organizer Familia: Trans Queer Liberation Movement.
 Jennicet believes in the importance of uplifting and centering the voices of trans women of color in all racial justice work.
 Jennicet will continue to organize in order to end the deportation, incarceration and criminalization of immigrants and all people of color.
 She currently resides in Los Angeles.

-He joins the Familia team as our Communications Manager.
-His organizing efforts have been covered in the New York Times, Washington Post, Univision, CNN en Español, and other national and state media.
+Emilio Vicente is undocumented, queer, and unafraid.
+He was born in Guatemala and grew up in North Carolina.
+He’s been organizing for immigrants’ rights, and other social justice issues, for more than 10 years.
+Emilio graduated from the University of North Carolina at Chapel Hill with a degree in public policy.
+His organizing efforts have been covered in the New York Times, The Washington Post, Univision, CNN en Español, and other national and state media.
 Emilio strongly believes in centering the voices of marginalized people directly impacted by anti-immigrant policies.
 In his free time, he’s busy taking care of his corgi, Corgi B Luna.